-Table 1-1 IRIX 6.2 Graphics Environment Support 7 Table 1-2 Major Components of 64-Bit and N32 Fortran and C Compilers 14 Table 2-1 Native 64-Bit Interface Register Conventions 27 Table 2-2 Native 64-Bit C Parameter Passing 28 Table 2-3 Differences in Data Type Sizes 30 Table 5-1 Operation Results According to IEEE Standard 91 Table 5-2 Operation Results Using Performance Mode 93 Table 5-3 R8000 Performance Mode 95 Table 5-4 R8000 Precise Exception Mode 96 Table 6-1 Architectural Features of the R8000 and R10000 100
+Table 1-1 ABI Comparison Summary 2 Table 1-2 Major Components of 64-Bit and N32 Fortran and C Compilers 12 Table 2-1 Native 64-Bit Interface Register Conventions 27 Table 2-2 Native 64-Bit C Parameter Passing 28 Table 2-3 Differences in Data Type Sizes 30 Table 5-1 Operation Results According to IEEE Standard 93 Table 5-2 Operation Results Using Performance Mode 95 Table 5-3 R8000 Performance Mode 97 Table 5-4 R8000 Precise Exception Mode 98 Table 6-1 Architectural Features of the R8000 and R10000 102

-System and Compiler Overview
+64-bit ABI and Compiler Overview

-This chapter gives a brief overview of the $IRIX^{TM}$ 6.2 operating system and describes the MIPSproTM 7.0 32-bit, 64-bit and high performance 32-bit (N32) compilers.
+This chapter gives a brief overview of the 64-bit application binary interface (ABI) and describes the MIPSproTM 7.2 32-bit, 64-bit and high performance 32-bit (N32) compilers.
 It contains six sections:

-- The first section lists the new features of IRIX 6.2 and describes its compatibility with IRIX 5.x and Irix 6.1 (see Figure 1-1). - The second section describes the various components of both the 64-bit compiler system and the 32-bit compiler. - The third section gives an overview of interprocedural analysis (IPA), a new feature of the MIPSpro[TM] 7.0 64-bit and N32 compilers. - The fourth section gives an overview of the loop nest optimizer (LNO), another new feature of the MIPSpro[TM] 7.0 64-bit and N32 compilers. - The fifth section describes the Kuck and Associates preprocessor (KAP), a source to source optimizing Fortran preprocessor that discovers parallelism in programs and converts them to parallel code. - The last section outlines the multiprocessing support provided by the MIPSpro compilers.
+- The first section introduces the 64-bit ABI and describes the compatibility of old IRIX 5.x programs with IRIX 6.x (see Figure 1-1). - The second section describes the various components of both the 64-bit compiler system and the 32-bit compiler. - The third section gives an overview of interprocedural analysis (IPA), a new feature introduced in the MIPSpro[TM] 7.0 64-bit and N32 compilers. - The fourth section gives an overview of the loop nest optimizer (LNO), another new feature of the MIPSproTM 7.0 64-bit and N32 compilers. - The fifth section describes the Auto Parallelizing Option which, as of MIPSpro 7.2, replaces the Kuck and Associates Preprocessor (KAP), as a means of converting programs to parallel code. - The last section introduces the multiprocessing support provided by the MIPSpro[TM] compilers.